nilvon9wo/ForceComEnterpriseArchitecture/DevelopingWithSourceControl.md

 	5. With Git, frequently _commit_ changes to sandbox/deva/Feature/ABC-123 branch.
 		* Ideally, each commit should be small, focused and logically complete, but not break tests.
 	6. Solutions must not be considered complete appropriate automated tests have been created.
-		* Depending how the team is specialized and organized, the task of writing tests may be passed to other developers and/or to testers.
+		* Depending how the team is specialized and organized,
+			* The task of writing tests may be passed to other developers and/or to testers.
 			* The mechanics of such a workflow won't be detailed here, but this process should be adapted so each still has his/her own sandbox.

+		*A test which does not fail is NOT a test*

 		* Automated tests should include:
-			* Unit tests - Tests of specific classes and methods
+			* Unit tests
+				- Tests to prove specific classes and methods function as expected.
+				- If the code is clean code, these are the easiest to write.
+				- These are the fastest to execute.
+				- These are the most useful for regression and debugging.
+				- These should be the majority of your tests.
+				- Coverage should exceed at least 80% (yes, this exceeds SFDC requirements).
+				- Coverage should include all "happy paths" and other significant branches.
+			* Integration Tests
+				- Tests to prove that multiple units can work together
+				- Tests to prove units work with user interfaces
-			* Integration Tests - Tests to prove that multiple units can work together, and that they work with the database and external servers.
+				- Tests to prove units work with the intended database and external servers.
+				- These must be included whenever the database or external systems are among the dependencies.
+				- Coverage should include all "happy paths" and other significant branches.
 			* End-to-End Tests (a.k.a.
+Acceptance Tests)
-Acceptance Tests) - Tests to prove the situations presented by User Stories can actually be accomplished.
+				- Tests to prove the situations presented by User Stories can actually be accomplished.
-		* Unit coverage should exist for 80% of all code (yes, this exceeds SFDC requirements).
-			* With clean code, these are the easiest to write and the most useful for regression and debugging.
-			* Because they shouldn't touch the database or external systems, they will also be the fastest to run.
-			* Therefore, these should represent the majority of the tests.
-		* Integration tests should be included whenever the database or external systems are among the dependencies.
-		* Acceptance tests should always be included for the "happy path".
-			* These take the longest to execute and are the hardest to debug.
+				- These take the longest to execute and are the hardest to debug.
-			* When possible use unit or integration tests to prove as much of the functionality as possible.
+				- When possible use unit or integration tests to prove as much of the functionality as possible.
+				- Coverage should include "happy paths" specifically given in User Stories.
+				- Coverage should also prevent regression to any critical defects.
-		* A test which does not fail is NOT a test
+		* Coverage is a metric for understanding code quality.
-		* Coverage is a metric for understanding the quality of test coverage.
+			* Coverage is the byproduct of composing quality tests.
-			* Regardless of SFDC deployment requirements, achieving coverage should not be the goal of writing tests.
+				- Achieving coverage should not be the goal of writing tests.
-			* As a measurement, it is only valuable to the extent it is understood what it is actually measuring.
+				- It is only valuable to the extent developers understand what has been measured.
-			* Code which bloats coverage metrics without providing value against regression is fraudulent and worse than worthless.
+				- Code which bloats coverage metrics without providing value against regression is fraudulent and -- for providing a false sense of security -- worse than useless.

 	7. Executes all automated tests, both new and old.
 		* Apex tests MUST PASS regardless how they are executed.
-			* Note: There are quirks in SFDC whereby tests which are not carefully crafted may yield different results depending whether they are launched through Ant, through an IDE, or through an SFDC web session.
+			* Note: Tests which are not carefully crafted may yield different results depending whether they are launched through Ant, through an IDE, or through an SFDC web session.

 	* DO NOT PROCEED UNTIL ALL TESTS PASS.